veit/jupyter-tutorial/docs/productive/envs/spack/envs.rst

     ==> 0 installed packages

-   Und wenn ihr überprüfen möchtet, in welcher Umgebung ihr euch befindet, dann könnt ihr dies abfragen mit:
+   And if you want to check what environment you are in, you can query this
+   with:

    .. code-block:: console

     $ spack env status
     ==> In environment python-374

 #.
-Schließlich könnt ihr die aktivierte Umgebung verlassen mit ``spack env
+Finally, you can leave the activated environment with ``spack env
-   deactivate`` oder kurz ``despacktivate``.
+   deactivate`` or briefly ``despacktivate``.

    .. code-block:: console